openvinotoolkit/model_server/docs/python_support/python_support.md

 ```
 Where `name` defines the name of the whole servable and `graph_path` contains the path to graph configuration file.

+## Client side considerations

+### Inference API and available endpoints

+Since Python execution is supported via Mediapipe serving flow, it inherits it's enhancements and limitations.
+First thing to note is that Mediapipe graphs are available **only via KServe API**.

+From the client perspective model server serves a graph and user interacts with a graph.
+Single node in the graph cannot be accessed from the outside.

+For a graph client can:

+- request status (gRPC and REST)
+- request metadata (gRPC and REST)
+- request inference (gRPC)

+Learn more about how [Mediapipe flow works in OpenVINO Model Server]()

+For inference, if the format of graph input stream is [`OvmsPyTensor`](), then the data in the KServe request must be encapsulated in `raw_input_contents` field based on KServe API.
+If the graph has a `OvmsPyTensor` output stream, then the data in the KServe response can be found in `raw_output_contents` field.

+The data passed in `raw_input_contents` is accessible in `execute` method of the node connected to graph input in `data` attribute of [`pyovms.Tensor`]() object.

+Inputs and outputs also define `shape` and `datatype`.
+Those values are also accessible in `pyovms.Tensor`.
+For outputs, you don't provide those values directly to the response.
+See [datatype considerations]().

 ## Advanced Configuration

 ### Execution modes